Find Affordable College Courses

 On average, non-professional general legal studies graduates from John Jay take out $13,005 in student loans while working on their Bachelor's Degree.

-The in-demand bachelor’s degree programs at St John’s University - New York helped the school earn the #2 place on this year’s ranking of the most popular non-professional general legal studies schools in the Middle Atlantic Region .
-Located in the large city of Queens, STJ is a private not-for-profit school with a fairly large student population.
+You’ll be in good company if you decide to attend St John’s University - New York.
+It ranked #2 on our 2023 Most Popular Non-Professional Legal Studies Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of Queens, STJ is a private not-for-profit college with a fairly large student population.

 Of the 126 students majoring in non-professional general legal studies at STJ, 29% are male and 71% are female.